 Weather also plays a role.
 During the Northeast Monsoon, winds generally blow from NE to E at 10–20 knots, creating short and choppy seas in exposed sections.
 However, conditions at departure are often manageable with good visibility.
 Crews complete Indonesian clearance before sailing to avoid delays later.

-The Indonesia to Singapore delivery is short, typically 15–25 nautical miles.
+The Indonesia to Singapore delivery on average is, typically 1000 to 1500nm nautical miles depending on the departure point.
 However, traffic density makes this passage operationally demanding.

 First, vessels position for a controlled entry into the Traffic Separation Scheme (TSS).
 Then, they cross shipping lanes at near right angles while maintaining steady course and speed.
 This approach reduces risk and ensures compliance with navigation rules.